 Hard Money Loan to Value Ratios

-The loan amount the hard money lender is able to lend is determined by the ratio of loan amount divided by the value of property.
+The loan amount the hard money lender is able to lend is determined by the ratio of the loan amount divided by the value of a property.
 This is known as the loan to value (LTV).
 Many hard money lenders will lend up to 65 – 75% of the current value of the property.
 Some lenders will lend based on the after repair value (ARV) which is the estimated value of the property after the borrower has improved the property.
-This creates a riskier loan from the hard money lender’s perspective, because the amount of capital put in by the lender increases and the amount of capital invested by the borrower decreases.
-This increased risk will cause the hard money lender to charge a higher interest rate.
+This creates a riskier loan from the hard money lender’s perspective because the amount of capital put in by the lender increases and the amount of capital invested by the borrower decreases.
+This increased risk will cause a hard money lender to charge a higher interest rate.

 There are some hard money lenders who will lend a high percentage of the ARV and will even finance the rehab costs.
 This may sound great from the borrower’s point of view to begin with, but these types of loans have a much higher risk involved and the interest rate and points will be MUCH higher.
 Expect 15 – 18% interest and 5 – 6 points when a lender funds a loan with little to no down payment from the borrower.
 In some cases, it may be worthwhile for the borrower to pay these exorbitant rates in order to secure the deal if they can still generate profit from the project.